pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp(csh)/TheTcaDescrArray/Index.rst

 Currently "description", "details" and "syntax" fields accept limited XHTML content: <strong>, <em>, <b>, <i>.
-However, don't use important markup for the “description” field since it will stripped when shown in TCEforms.
+However, don't use important markup for the "description" field since it will stripped when shown in TCEforms.